Ed94/gencpp/Readme.md

 When it comes to expressions:

 **There is no support for validating expressions.**
-**The reason:** Its difficult to parse with not much of a benefit from doing so.
+**The reason:** Its difficult to parse without enough benefits.
 Most of the time, the critical complex metaprogramming conundrums are producing the frame of abstractions around the expressions (which this library provides constructors to help validate, you can skip that process by using the untyped constructors).
-Its not very much a priority to add such a level of complexity to the library when there isn't a high reward or need for it.
+Its not a priority to add such a level of complexity to the library when there isn't a high reward or need for it.
 Especially when the priority is to keep this library small and easy to grasp for what it is.

 When it comes to templates: